-(c) parent undertaking of a subsidiary undertaking of an authorised person; or might be of material significance to the relevant regulator.
-Prior to completion the auditor of the regulated entity obtains details from the auditor of the closely linked entity of such circumstances or confirmation, usually in writing, that such circumstances do not exist.
-Where the closely linked entities are part of the interauditor group reporting process these steps can be built into that process.
+(c) parent undertaking of a subsidiary undertaking of an authorised person; or of the regulated entity obtains details from the auditor of the closely linked entity of such circumstances or confirmation, usually in writing, that such circumstances do not exist.
+Where the closely linked entities are part of the inter-auditor group reporting process these steps can be built into that process.